-5. Release of Information and Consent by Applicants and Participants a.
-Consent Authorization b.
-HUD-9886: Authorization for the Release of Information/Privacy Act Notice
+5. Release of Information and Consent by Applicants and Participants

 As a condition of admission to or continued occupancy in the HCV program, the PHA will require the family's head of household and spouse, regardless of age, and each member of the family who is at least 18 years of age to sign one or more consent forms.